 - Rainbows – girls 5-7yrs/ Brownies – girls 7-10yrs /Guides – girls 10-14yrs

 - Beavers – boys 5-7yrs/ Cubs – boys 7-10/11yrs /Scouts – boys 10-14yrs

-There are also various non Church related independent groups who use the hall facilites… these include the Craft group, AA, Citizens Advice Bureau Job Club and Slimming World.
+There are also other non-Church related groups who use our facilities… these include Citizens Advice Bureau: Job Club and Slimming World.
 Contact the church office for latest available information on meeting times and contact details.